 - Pure tone air and bone conduction testing

 - Immittance battery testing

 After the complete evaluation, your audiologist will determine the severity and the type of your hearing loss and will discuss the results with you and your physician.

 Once you have a better sense of your hearing loss, your otolaryngologist, Jonathon S. Sillman, MD, FACS or Kathryn Noonan, MD will discuss with you possible surgical options; however, if your hearing loss is not amenable to medical management (i.e. surgical corrections for structural issues, medical therapy for hearing loss caused by infection, corticosteroid use to improve healing of the inner ear structures, cochlear implants and more), your team of audiologists will walk you through a variety of amplification options to best suite your everyday needs.

 Hearing aid technology has evolved dramatically over the years.
 The devices on the market today offer better sound quality, more connectivity options, and better aesthetic appeal than the devices of the past.

 Hearing aids come in a variety of styles and technology levels.
 Not every style may be right for you.
 Therefore, when selecting a hearing aid many different factors will be considered, such as, the severity of your hearing loss, the anatomy of your ear, your ability to use your hands and fingers with small objects, your personal preferences, and your desire for wireless connectivity.

 Trying to decide which device is best for you is not a task you should take on by yourself.
-Our licensed audiologist, Alison Schlothauer, AuD, CCC-A, will lay out the options and special features of the devices that will best fit your hearing and lifestyle needs.
-Alison is able to use her education and clinical experience to guide you through the process of selecting the most appropriate hearing aid for you!
+One of our licensed audiologists, Alison Schlothauer, AuD, CCC-A or Jennifer Springmier, AuD, CCC-A will lay out the options and special features of the devices that will best fit your hearing and lifestyle needs.
+These well trained audiologists are able to use their education and clinical experience to guide you through the process of selecting the most appropriate hearing aid for you!”